Mary McAleese inaugurated as new chancellor of Trinity College

 She was elected to her position as chancellor unopposed by members of the university senate.

-Among the recipients were Irish Times columnist Fintan O’Toole, mental health campaigner Joan Freeman Prof McAleese graduated in law from Queen’s University Belfast and was as appointed Reid Professor of Criminal Law, Criminology and Penology at TCD in 1975.
+Among the recipients were Irish Times columnist Fintan O’Toole; mental health campaigner Joan Freeman; former tánaiste Mary Harney; distinguished professor of psychology and neuroscience at University of California, Michael Gazzaniga; and champion of climate change and marine scientist at James Cook University, Queensland, Prof Terry Hughes.
+Prof McAleese graduated in law from Queen’s University Belfast and was as appointed Reid Professor of Criminal Law, Criminology and Penology at TCD in 1975.
 Aged just 24, she was the youngest person to hold the post.

 While in that role she was, along with Senator David Norris, a founding member of the Campaign for Homosexual Law Reform, as well as its legal advisor.